-How we entwine History with our Hempland school values
+How History links with our school values

-|Children begin to understand the complexity of people’s lives, the process of change, diversity of societies and relationships between different groups as well as their own identity and challenges of time.
-Children consider and respect how different people have shaped our world as it is today.|
+|Children will consider the complexity of people’s lives, the process of change, diversity of societies and relationships between different groups as well as their own identity and challenges of time and learn to respect how different people have shaped our world as it is today.|

 |As well as learning about the history of Britain and the Wider World, children have the opportunity to learn more about the rich history of their locality and learn about the important role York has played in many key moments in history.
 Children enjoy inspiring educational visits out and immersive events involving visitors in school.|

-|Children develop the ability to think critically about history and communicate ideas confidently to a range of audiences.
-They gain the ability to think, reflect, debate, discuss and evaluate the past by formulating and refining questions and lines of enquiry.
+|Children will develop the ability to think critically about history and gain the ability to think, reflect, debate, discuss and evaluate the past by formulating and refining questions and lines of enquiry.
 These are valuable, transferable skills to take with them into their continuing education and life.|

 |Children are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments and develop judgement.
-They develop the skills to support, evaluate and challenge their own and others views using historical evidence from a range of sources.
-We foster a desire to embrace challenging activities including opportunities to undertake high-quality research across a range of history topics.|
+They develop the skills to support, evaluate and challenge their own and others views using historical evidence from a range of sources and communicate their ideas in a variety of ways.|